zhi-g/sublime-ensime/README.md

 * Creates and understands `.ensime` projects (maximum one project per Sublime window, if you have a project with multiple subprojects only a single subproject will be available at a time).

+* Integrates with SBT to generate Ensime projects from SBT projects and provides a command, which runs SBT compilation for the current Ensime project.

 * Once your Ensime project is configured (we have a helper for that) and Ensime is run, Scala files in that Ensime project benefit from a number of semantic services: